mrkkrp/raw-glue/README.md

 together in a completely automatic manner.
 It is designed to be useful for stitching of overlapping shots of a film negative done with a digital camera + macro lens on a copy stand.
-For that reason it assumes rectilinear projection and extremely narrow field of view.
+For that reason it assumes rectilinear projection and an extremely narrow field of view.

 Here is an example of invocation: